-In any “photo op” moment any more, it is impossible to miss the invasion of the camera phone.
+In any “photo op” moment nowadays, it is impossible to miss the invasion of the camera phone.

 Where it used to be easy to tell when a camera was around and if people had them handy, now anyone with a phone could be a clandestine photographer.

 Even at occasions that used to be ruled by the professional photographer such as weddings and the like, we now see those dozens of hands going up snapping photos with camera phones that seem to dominate the scene.
 Conventional photography is a highly developed art form and profession.
 The precision of the equipment and the ability of photographers to deliver a high-quality product to their customers is well known and the result of decades of evolution of the craft.
 But today it is possible for anyone to become an amateur photographer using that tiny cell phone in their pocket or purse.